ULHPC/tutorials/README.md

 ### Adjust mapping step to run on multiple threads

 We add the `thread` directive to the snakemake rule for the mapping step, to tell snakemake that this step can use multiple threads.

+"The specified threads have to be seen as a maximum.
+When Snakemake is executed with fewer cores, the number of threads will be adjusted, i.e. `threads = min(threads, cores)` with `cores` being the number of cores specified at the command line (option `-j`)."
+[11]

+So the value for threads should be the maximum that is reasonable for the respective software.
+For many software the speed-up plateaus at a certain number of threads or even starts to decrease again.
+For a regular bowtie2 run 16 is a good maximum, but for this tutorial we will only go up to 4 because we have a small dataset.

 We also need to add the option `-p` to the bowtie2 command-line call, to make it actually use those threads.

 ```python
 rule mapping: